francisco-linux/loiane.github.io/_posts/2017-08-11-how-to-add-bootstrap-to-an-angular-cli-project.md

 With this setup we are able to start using the Bootstrap CSS classes in our project.

-## 4: Bootstrap JavaScript Components with ngx-bootstrap
+## 4: Bootstrap JavaScript Components with ngx-bootstrap (Option 1)

 In case you don't need to use Bootstrap JavaScript components (that require JQuery), this is all the setup you need.
 But if you need to use modals, accordion, datepicker, tooltips or any other component, how can we use these components without installing jQuery?